Many people ask for good-quality hijabs, however after you purchase your hijabs the rest is down to you.

 When it comes to ironing your hijabs, ensure the iron is on a low setting and carefully iron on the reverse of the hijab.
 Of course, this is not possible for any Pleated Hijabs.
 Pleated hijabs, ideally, should be hung up and left to air dry.

-On our silk hijabs or satin hijabs, we recommend using magnetic pins that hold the hijab in to place.
+For our silk hijabs or satin hijabs, we recommend using magnetic pins that hold the hijab in to place.
 That way it reduces the chances that the hijabs is tugged and ruined.

 Safety pins can often tug and snag on hijabs.
 If this happens, carefully remove the safety pin and stretch it back into shape and cut any loose threads.